Frequently asked questions

 If you have any support or access requirements, we encourage you to advise us at the time of application to assist you through the recruitment process.

-I am currently working for Auckland Council and am interested in one of the early career pathway programmes.
+I am currently working for Auckland Council and am interested in one of the Graduate and Intern roles.
 Can I still apply?

-As an internal candidate, you will need to apply through our Tupu Careers Portal.
-Please do not apply via the external website.
+As an internal candidate, you will need to apply through our Tupu Careers Portal for any Graduate opportunities.

 How long will I be on the programme?

-All successful people who receive an internship position will be offered a fixed term employment contract for three months (November to February).
+Intern Programme: Successful candidates who secure an internship position will be offered a fixed-term employment contract for three months (November to February).

 How many rotations will I have on the Graduate Programme?

-You’ll complete up to four rotations, depending on what programme you are on.
+You’ll anywhere from four and above rotations, depending on what programme you are on.

 How many rotations will I have on the Internship Programme?

-As our Internship Programme is only for three months, you will be concentrating your time in one particular focus with the option for an organised shadowing opportunity in a separate area of interest.
+As our Internship Programme is only for three months, you will be concentrating your time in one particular focus.